norahuang/MY-Websit-repo/_pages/about.md

 As a research assistant, I am designing and implementing a tool, Atlantis, for assembly level execution traces analysis.
 Atlantis aims to help security engineers detect software vulnerabilities via assembly level execution trace analysis.
 I published a demo paper about Atlantis in ICSME 2017.
 ICSME is the premier international research forum in reverse engineering.

-I worked in the Telecom companies as a software developer for years before I went back to school for my master’s degree.
-The working experience in the industry gave me not only the skills as a software developer but also the insight of customer needs and requirements.
+I worked in the Telecom companies as a software engineer for years before I went back to school for my master’s degree.
+The working experience in the industry gave me not only the skills as a software engineer but also the insight of customer needs and requirements.

 * 5+ years of Telecom embedded software development experience
 * 3+ years Java application development experience